alilotfi23/aws-solution-architect/README.md

 # AWS Solution Architect

 This repository contains Terraform configurations for various AWS services.
 These configurations are designed to help AWS solution architects quickly set up and manage AWS infrastructure using Terraform.
-Services covered include EC2, S3, RDS, VPC, and more.
+Services covered include EC2, S3, RDS, VPC,DB, and more.

 ## Getting Started